 Robert Pattinson says he was motivated by ‘shame’ into working out for Batman role

+Robert Pattinson explains what motivated him into constantly training for Batman role after saying he wouldn’t

 Actor previously said he was ignoring his strict fitness regime as it ‘sets a precedent’